samanthajia06/ProjectProposal2/WrittenResponse.md

 Identifies the name of the list being used in this response

+The list is stored in "words".

 ### 3b iv.

 Describes what the data contained in the list represents in your program

+The list contains all possible words that can be generated and guessed.

 ### 3b v.